laukik13/laukik13/README.md

 <h1 align="center">Hi 👋, I'm Laukik Palekar</h1>

 Welcome to my GitHub repository!
-I'm Laukik Palekar, a MERN (MongoDB, Express.js, React.js, Node.js) stack developer passionate about creating scalable and efficient web applications.
+I'm Laukik Palekar, a Full Stack Developer passionate about creating scalable and efficient web applications.
 This repository serves as a showcase of my projects, skills, and contributions to the development community.

 ## About Me